realworldocaml/book/en/maps-and-hashtables.md

 = <fun>
 ```

+This constis is important because the algorithm that
+`Map.symmetric_diff` uses depends on the fact that both maps have the
+same comparator.

-We could create a new comparator for an existing type using the `Make`
+We can create a new comparator for an existing type using the `Make`
 functor found in the `Comparator` module.
 This functor takes as its
 input a module containing the type of the object to be compared,
 sexp-converter functions, and a comparison function.
 (The sexp